hrfee/jellyfin-accounts/README.md

 #### Configuration
 * Note: Make sure to put this behind a reverse proxy with HTTPS.

+On first run, access the setup wizard at `0.0.0.0:8056`.
+When finished, restart the program.

+The configuration is stored at `~/.jf-accounts/config.ini`.

 For detailed descriptions of each setting, see [setup](https://github.com/hrfee/jellyfin-accounts/wiki/Setup).

-On first run, the default configuration is copied to `~/.jf-accounts/config.ini`.

 ```
 [jellyfin]